09 · Jan · 2021

 In their report, the Government confirmed the $69.8 million dollars contributed by the World Bank.
 They added details about where the funds were allocated and how much they had received, as well as project descriptions.
 For example, $2.1 million dollars was used to fund the “‘Tele-health’ project relocation”, which provided many necessary medical devices to Mongolian hospitals.
 These claims were substantiated with images of bank account statements from the Central Bank of Mongolia.
 The Government also offered updates to Breathe Mongolia’s summary.
-For instance, they had contracted to receive $50.8 million dollars from the European Union and had already received $16 million dollars rather than the originally estimated $104 million dollars.
+For instance, they had contracted to receive 50.8 million euros from the European Union and has already received 16 million euros.

 Although Breathe Mongolia recognizes the government’s gesture in promoting transparency, we also believe the government should have been transparent about who undertook the labor in researching the funds received and compiling the data.
 This report along with creating other relevant COVID-19 resources was one of Breathe Mongolia’s largest projects in 2020.
 Such financial information is important and relevant to all Mongolian citizens, and visibility into funded projects and purchased equipment is not only necessary but also inspiring.
 The general public has the right to know how their government is working to battle the COVID-19 pandemic.